SURFnet/certificates-bcp/dialogue.md

 > So how is it different from Web of Trust?

-It is actually quite similar, except that you have a few parties called [Certification Authorities][ca] or CAs that do the key signing instead of everyone singing everybody else's keys.
+It is actually quite similar, except that you have a few parties called [Certification Authorities][ca] or CAs that do the key signing instead of everyone singing keys of people they have met.

 > Is that better somehow?